- Travel and Places»

 While it is unrealistic to expect the smaller wheels on an umbrella stroller to ride as smoothly as a full size stroller, pushing an umbrella stroller shouldn't feel like negotiating an obstacle course.
 A good travel umbrella stroller should turn smoothly and go fairly easily over rough terrain..

-A reclining stroller is especially important for younger toddlers who will still need to take multiple naps while on vacation.
-If you have ever watched a toddler sleeping in an upright stroller you know how painful it looks - neck hangs no down or to the side in an awkward position that just can't be comfortable.
+A reclining stroller is especially important for younger toddlers who still need to take multiple naps while on vacation.
+If you have ever watched a toddler sleeping in an upright stroller you know how painful it looks - neck hangs down or to the side in an awkward position that just can't be comfortable.
 A reclining umbrella stroller solves this problem, and makes it possible to spend longer periods outside enjoying your vacation instead of in a hotel room at nap time.

 Has a Sunshade/ Canopy